MACO: A Multi-Agent LLM Framework for Automated CGRA Hardware/Software Co-Design

 \section{Introduction}

-Coarse-grained Reconfigurable Arrays (CGRAs) have emerged as a versatile computing paradigm that bridges the gap between the fixed efficiency of domain-specific accelerators and the flexibility of general-purpose processors.
-By enabling reconfiguration at the functional unit level, CGRAs can adapt hardware resources to the specific requirements of individual applications, striking a favorable balance among performance, energy efficiency, and architectural adaptability.
-This capability makes CGRAs particularly effective for compute- and communicate- intensive workloads such as signal processing, machine learning, and scientific computing.
+CGRAs are a versatile computing paradigm bridging the fixed efficiency of domain-specific accelerators and the flexibility of general-purpose processors.
+By enabling functional-unit level reconfiguration, CGRAs adapt its hardware to application needs.
+This makes them highly effective for compute- and communicate-intensive workloads, driving their adoption across machine learning~\cite{qin2025picachu,abarajithan2026cgra4ml,li2026transmap,tan2023vecpac}, high-performance computing~\cite{jokai2024fused,wijerathne2019cascade,koeplinger2018spatial,amoeba}, and embedded systems~\cite{tan2024iced,prabhakar2017plasticine,chin2017cgra}.